pastyeyes/persons-finder/README.md

 ## What Has Been Done

-- **OpenAPI Definition**: Created `openapi.yaml` describing the `Location` schema and endpoints:
-  - POST `/locations` to save a new location
-  - GET `/locations` to list all locations
-  - GET `/locations/{reference}` to retrieve a location by its reference ID
+- **OpenAPI Definition**: Updated `openapi.yaml` to describe schemas and endpoints for both `Location` (legacy) and `Person` resources.
+The primary API endpoints for managing persons and their locations are defined under `/api/v1/persons`.
+- **API Implementation**:
-- **API Implementation**: Developed Spring Boot controllers, service layer, and domain model for `Location`.
+  - Developed Spring Boot controllers, use cases (application services), and domain models for `Person` and `Location`.
-- **Validation**: Added constraints for:
-  - Latitude (`-90.0` to `90.0`)
-  - Longitude (`-180.0` to `180.0`)
+  - The `PersonController` (`src/main/java/com/example/personsfinder/adapter/web/controller/persons/PersonController.java`) implements the following endpoints:
+    - `POST /api/v1/persons`: Create a new person.
+    - `GET /api/v1/persons`: Get persons by a list of IDs.
+    - `PUT /api/v1/persons/{id}/location`: Update a specific person's location.
+    - `GET /api/v1/persons/nearby`: Find persons near a given latitude and longitude within a specified radius.
+- **Validation**: Added input validation for request bodies and path variables (e.g., latitude/longitude ranges, non-blank names).
 - **Testing**:
-  - Unit tests for domain model and use-case implementations
+  - Unit tests for domain models and use case implementations.
-  - Integration tests for web controllers
+  - Integration tests for web controllers.
-- **Build & Run**: Configured with Gradle wrapper, Dockerfile, and Docker Compose for local development.
+- **Build & Run**: Configured with Gradle wrapper, Dockerfile, and Docker Compose for local development and containerization.
+- **Clean Architecture**: The project structure has been refactored to follow Clean Architecture principles, separating concerns into domain, application, and adapter layers as documented in `ARCHITECTURE.md`.

 ## What Is Missing

-- **Persistence**: Currently using an in-memory store.
-Needs migration to a production-grade database (e.g., PostgreSQL, MySQL).
-- **Global Error Handling**: Implement a centralized exception handler and standardized error response format.
-- **Extended Validation**: More field-level checks, request body error messaging, and null-safety controls.
-- **API Documentation UI**: Integrate Swagger UI or Redoc to serve interactive API docs.
 - **Security**: Add authentication/authorization (e.g., JWT, OAuth2) and input sanitization.
-- **CI/CD Pipeline**: Set up automated builds, tests, and Docker image publishing (e.g., GitHub Actions, Jenkins).
 - **Observability**: Introduce structured logging, metrics, health checks, and distributed tracing via Spring Actuator and Micrometer.

 ## Identified Improvements

-1. **Database Integration**: Switch to JPA/Hibernate with a relational database, externalizing data configuration.
-2. **DTO & Mapping**: Use DTOs and MapStruct to decouple API contracts from internal entities.
 3. **Pagination & Filtering**: Add pagination parameters and filtering capabilities to GET endpoints.
 4. **Enhanced Documentation**: Auto-generate client SDKs, publish versioned API docs, and host them.
 5. **Resilience Patterns**: Implement retries, circuit breakers (Spring Cloud), and fallback mechanisms.